Vietnam to undergo major state media shakeup by 2020

 HANOI Vietnam will trim its state-run media and publishing sector, with the loss of about 10,000 jobs and some widely circulated newspapers, as the ruling Communist Party tightens its control over the booming industry, a report said on Saturday.

 The number of publications in Vietnam has more than doubled to around 1,100 in the past 15 years.
-"Commercialization" of the media has been rising, "affecting negatively public opinions", a Defense Ministry-run newspaper said on Saturday.
+"Commercialisation" of the media has been rising, "affecting negatively public opinions", a Defence Ministry-run newspaper said on Saturday.

 The Information and Communications Ministry detailed a project on Friday to restructure Vietnam's media, under which 4,000 licensed journalists and 6,000 employees could lose their jobs, the Tuoi Tre (Youth) newspaper reported.